 One of the biggest tips we have for you for baking cinnamon rolls is to use instant yeast.
-You won’t have to go through the extra step of proofing active dry yeast in water, which can eat up precious time.
+You won’t have to go through the extra step of proofing active dry yeast in water, which can consume precious time.

-When you’re ready to bake, you can just dump instant yeast right in with the rest of the ingredients!
+When you’re ready to bake, you can dump instant yeast with the rest of the ingredients!
 Of course, you’ll want to check the date on it first.
 So long as you’re baking before the expiration date, you can skip proofing.

 If your instant yeast is out of date, then you can test it to see if it’s still good to use.
 Mix 1 teaspoon with 1/4 cup of lukewarm water and then check it after 10-15 minutes.
 If the mixture’s become foamy, then you’re good to go!

 If you don’t have instant yeast on hand, then here are some tips for proofing yeast.

 You’ll want to get some water to 110-115 F. Mix in a small amount of sugar and then the yeast.
 After 5-10 minutes, if there are bubbles and foam on top, then that means your yeast is fine to use.

 The great news is that there are several ways to store cinnamon rolls!